ska-sa/katgpucbf/doc/operation.rst

     Describe how to shut the correlator down.
 Product or master controller passes requests on to individual running instances.

-There are two main scenarios which involve the shutdown of a correlator and its constituent engines.
+There are two main scenarios which involve the shutting down of a correlator and its constituent engines.

 #.
 During normal correlator operation, and
 #.
 During testing and debugging of individual engines and/or dsims.